Table of Contents[Hide][Show]

-- Limit screen time during bedtime – Avoid taking your smartphones, tablets, or computers to bed with you.
-These gadgets can overstimulate you and keep you up.
+- Limit screen time during bedtime.
+Avoid taking your smartphones, tablets, or computers to bed with you.
+The blue light emitted by these gadgets can overstimulate you and keep you up.

 Don’t underestimate the power of a good night’s rest.
 Try these sleep tips and catch all the Z’s you need.

 Exercise is an essential component of health.
 So much so that the lack of physical activity has been linked to various physical and mental health problems.

 Don’t worry, though, you don’t need to be a sports buff or an athlete to exercise regularly.

 You can start slow and work your way towards a realistic routine.
 Here are a few exercise hacks you can start with: